squidKid-deluxe/reach--tic-tac-toe/README.md

-# reach--tic-tac-toe
-Pay-to-play tic-tac-toe, created with reach
+# Pay-to-play tic-tac-toe, created with reach